zuhririzqi/SnM-SaaS-Company/readme.md

 ## **Business Context and Task**

+Analyzing sales performance is crucial for businesse regardless of their scale.
+By understanding revenue-driving metrics, companies can make measurable decisions, from pricing, product development, marketing stategies etc. A company growth rate measures specific variables associated with growth over a specific period and is expressed as a percentage.
+The variables are industry-specific, meaning they differ from one company to another.
+Company growth rate formula can be applied to any metrics such as revenue, profit, user aqcuisition, and compound annual growth rates (CAGR).
+Different industries have different growth rates and benchmarks, the average of CAGR in revenue for Software (Sytem & Aplication) sector is 15,9% and for profit is 16,04% [link](https://pages.stern.nyu.edu/~adamodar/New_Home_Page/datafile/histgr.html).

+Another important metric for sales performance analysis is profit margins.
+Profit margins serves as essential indicator of a company's financial health and viability, it expressed as a percentage, represents the portion of a company’s sales revenue that it gets to keep as a profit, after subtracting all of its costs.
+Benchmark of profit margin for Software (Sytem & Aplication) sector is 19,14% [link](https://pages.stern.nyu.edu/~adamodar/New_Home_Page/datafile/margin.html).

- Compounded Annual Growth Rates (CAGR) in revenue for Software (Sytem & Aplication) sector is 15,9% [link](https://pages.stern.nyu.edu/~adamodar/New_Home_Page/datafile/histgr.html) and the profit margin is 19,14% [link](https://pages.stern.nyu.edu/~adamodar/New_Home_Page/datafile/margin.html) .
-The marketing manager ask data analyst team to provide analysist about company growth and factors that affected that can be used to plan and allocate resources.
+The marketing manager ask data analyst team to provide analysis about company's growth and data supporting to enhance business growth.

-To fulfill the goals we need to answer some quetions?
+To fulfill the goals we need to answer some question?
-1. How is company's growth?
+1. How is company sales performance and growth?
 2. Stategies to improve sales?
 3. Stategies to maximize profit margins?

+## **Data**
+---
+This analisys uses dataset that contains transaction data from a fictitious SaaS company selling sales and marketing software to other companies (B2B), here is the original database from [source](https://www.kaggle.com/datasets/nnthanh101/aws-saas-sales), you can also access this data in [link](https://github.com/zuhririzqi/SnM-SaaS-Company/blob/main/data/SaaS-Sales.csv).

+## **Conclusion and Recomendation**

+After completing data analysis, there are some conclusion and reccomendation:

+#### **Conclusion**

+1. CAGR in sales and profit margins from 2020-2023 of SnM Company still below industry standart.
+Company should achive 1 million sales/year and increasing profit margin to 19% to achive the industry standart.
+2. Different region have their own top industry with highest CLV, but Contact Matcher and Support dominating as top product across the region and industry.
+3. Value of applied discount in the transaction played important rule to profit margin value.
+Products with more than 30% High Discount Group apllied from all transanction, has profit margins 3% to -3%.

+#### **Recomendation**

+To achive 1 million dollar sales in 2024 and increasing profit margins by 6% per year, there are some actionable reccomendation based on the data:

+1. **Sales**
+    - Targeted and personalized promotion to customers with high CLV values based on industry.
+With the same marketing funds, instead of doing same marketing campaign to all of customer, targeted marketing expected to gain more sales, because higher CLV means higher expected sales.
+    - Developing some new feature especially top product (Contact Matcher and Support).
+Product developing some feature in top product will be more cost and time beneficial, instead of developing all product.
+    - Try to expand market to gain new customer.
+There is no addition number of customer from 2020 to 2023, gaining new customer will help to improve sales.

+2. **Profit Margins**
+    - Limiting discount applied to transaction.
+    - Evaluating strategies for pricing, valuing, and promoting products for Contact Matcher.
+    - Eliminating low-performing products (Big Ol Database and Marketing Suite)

 ## Instalastion

 To get this project, you can clone it by running the following code:

-    git clone git@github.com:zuhririzqi/Laporan-Pengeboran.git
+    git clone git@github.com:zuhririzqi/SnM-SaaS-Company.git

 ##  Project Organization

 The directory structure of this project looks like this:
+        .

-        ├── Readme.md               -- The top-level README for developers using this project.
+        ├── readme.md               -- The top-level README for developers using this project.
+        ├── data
-        ├── data                    -- Drilling Report Database
+        │   ├── SaaS-Sales.csv      -- Original dataset
+        │   ├── customer.xlsx       -- Data about customer lifetime value
+        │   └── data_clean.xlsx     -- Dataset that already cleaned
         ├── docs                    -- Detailed Presentation
+        ├── notebook
+        │   └── SaaS Analysis.ipynb -- Notebook containing data analysis
-        ├── requirements.txt        -- The requirements file for reproducing the analysis environment └── src                     -- Source code for this program ├── dailyreport.py      -- Main program
+        └── requirements.txt        -- The requirements file for reproducing the analysis environment
-            └── task.py             -- Function codes

 ## Contribute

-If you want to give some contribution for Dilling Report App improvement, please contact me or you can check out https://github.com/zuhririzqi/Laporan-Pengeboran.git
+If you want to give some contribution for Dilling Report App improvement, please contact me or you can check out https://github.com/zuhririzqi/SnM-SaaS-Company.git

+## Tableu
+You can also find the dashboard related to this analysis in this [link]()